ohhongseok/AbnromalDetection/Readme.md

 4. weight and bias(wnb) : by using wnb, visualize training process and result, also can find optimal hyperparameter

 ### Process
-1. Create image data
+1. Create image data(from scratch or opendataset)
-2. Create class or multi-class(Roboflow)
+2. Create class or multi-class(Roboflow) label
 3. Train custum dataset(yolo v5)
 4. Adapt customized model(example.pt) to your own detection project